Microsoft-Web/HOL-ASPNETWebAPI/HOL.md

 	}
 	````

-	>**Note:** This example is for demostration purposes and will use the web server's cache as a storage medium, so that the values will be available to multiple clients simultaneously, rather than use a Session storage mechanism or a Request storage lifetime.
+	>**Note:** This example is for demonstration purposes and will use the web server's cache as a storage medium, so that the values will be available to multiple clients simultaneously, rather than use a Session storage mechanism or a Request storage lifetime.
 One could use Entity Framework, XML storage, or any other variety in place of the web server cache.

 1. Implement a new method named **SaveContact** to the **ContactRepository** class to do the work of saving a contact.
 The **SaveContact** method should take a single **Contact** parameter and return a Boolean value indicating success or failure.